Service and inspection checklist

-A sprinkler tune-up can catch coverage problems before they turn into repairs
+A sprinkler tune-up or irrigation service visit can catch coverage problems before they turn into repairs

-Dayton sprinkler maintenance requests are often about more than turning water on or off.
-A useful tune-up can identify spray coverage issues, blocked or tilted heads, controller schedule problems, small leaks, low pressure, and zones that changed after mowing, landscaping, or normal wear.
+Dayton sprinkler tune-up and lawn sprinkler service requests are often about more than turning water on or off.
+A useful sprinkler system tune-up or irrigation service visit can identify spray coverage issues, blocked or tilted heads, controller schedule problems, small leaks, low pressure, and zones that changed after mowing, landscaping, or normal wear.

 - Run zones and note dry spots, overspray, misting, or uneven coverage